forkineye/ESPixelStick/README.md

 ### Alexa Support

 Alexa is supported in direct mode.
 No additional hubs or applications are needed.
 When Alexa is selected as an input mode, the ESP will be discoverable by the Alexa app as a device that supports 24 bit color.
 The entire output buffer will be treated (from Alexa's point of view) as a single light bulb.
 Connect by giving your device a name in the device config screen and then telling alexe "alexa discover new devices"
+When adding the ESPixelstick using the alexa app: Select devices, add device, device type = light, manufacturer is "other", discover devices.
 ### DDP

 No additional configuration is needed for DDP Support.
 Simply select it as an input mode and it will listen for DDP messages being sent to the ESP